 Days 9-11: Vladivostok to Ulan Ude

-We spend the morning discovering the fascinating history of the city and port with a visit to the Local History Museum and the Vladivostok Fortress Museum before entering the historic railway terminus to board the Trans Siberian Railway as travellers have done for over a century.
+Spend the morning discovering the fascinating history of the city and port, perhaps visit the Local History Museum and the Vladivostok Fortress Museum before entering the historic railway terminus to board the Trans Siberian Railway as travellers have done for over a century.

-There is a feeling of excitement as our Trans Siberian journey begins.
-During our time on board you will get to know fellow passengers as we relax in the comfortable four-berth compartment that is our home for this leg of the journey across eastern Siberia to the Buryat city of Ulan Ude.
+There is a feeling of excitement as your Trans Siberian journey begins.
+During your time on board you will get to know fellow passengers as we relax in the comfortable four-berth compartment that is your home for this leg of the journey across eastern Siberia to the Buryat city of Ulan Ude.